-*Please note: The urban area within which criteria (1), (2) and (5) operate is defined by the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East.
+* the urban area within which criterion ii, and iv operate is defined by the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East.

-If the admission number is exceeded within criterion (2) priority will be given to those who live furthest from the nearest alternative school.
-The admission number is exceeded within criterion (3) places will be allocated on a random basis, pupils will be placed in alphabetical order and numbered.
-These numbers are then put into random order using electronic randomizer.
-This denotes the order in which these pupils will be allocated within the criterion.
+If the admission number is exceeded within any criterion, bar criterion iii, priority will be given to those who live closest to the school.
+In criterion iii places will be allocated by random selection.
+In criterion iii pupils names will be placed in alphabetical order and numbered.
+These numbers are then put into random order using an electronic randomiser and this will then denote the order these pupils will be allocated within the criterion.

-A brother or sister living at the same address as the applicant (within a family unit) including adopted children, step-brothers, step-sisters and children in foster care.
-The sibling must be in the school at the time of application and be likely to remain in the school at the proposed date of admission.
+A Brother or sister (sibling) is defined in these arrangements as children who live as brother or sister in the same house, (within a family unit) including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.
+The sibling must be in the school at the time of application and continuing at the school at the proposed date of admission.